-The transmit spectral mask is shown in Figure 16-8 (Transmit spectrum mask).
+The transmit spectrum mask shall not exceed the maximum of the interim transmit spectrum mask and –53 dBm/MHz at any frequency offset in the 2.4 GHz band.
+The transmit spectrum mask when the –50 dBr spectrum level is above –53 dBm/MHz is shown in Figure 16-8 (Transmit spectrum mask).
 The measurements shall be made using a 100 kHz resolution bandwidth and a 100 kHz video bandwidth.

 [End of File]